-- The pastry is easy to make but, can be replaced with ready made shortcrust pastry if you are short on time.
+- The pastry is easy to make but, can be replaced with ready-made shortcrust pastry if you are short on time.

 Where Do Cornish Pasties Come From?

-According to history-uk.com Cornish pasties originated in ancient England in the Cornwall region.
-These hand pies were a popular food for families, fishermen and even more so for the miners in that region.
-The reason for this is, because the pasty was a convenient and easy way to eat when down in the mine.
+The reason for this is because the pasty was a convenient and easy way to eat when down in the mine.

-When choosing meat for the filling choose rump, round or fillet steak.
-These are cuts that you would normally eat pan fried and are soft.
-Avoid using stewing steak like gravy beef or chuck steak these are tough and require long slow cooking.
+When choosing meat for the filling choose rump, round, beef skirt steak, or fillet steak.
+These are cuts that you would normally eat pan-fried and are soft.

-Step by Step Instructions
+Step By Step Instructions

-Place the flour into a large mixing bowl with a pinch of salt and add the chilled butter cubes.
-Use your fingertips to rub the butter into the flour until it resembles fine breadcrumbs.
+Step 1 – Make the Pastry Dough: Place the flour into a large mixing bowl with a pinch of salt and add the chilled butter cubes.
+You want to make sure that the butter is fridge-cold this will help to make a firm dough.

-Wrap it in plastic and place in the fridge for about 30 minutes before rolling.
-Chilling the dough will make it easier to roll, especially in very hot weather.
+Wrap it in plastic wrap and place it in the fridge for about 30 minutes before rolling.

 While the dough is chilling prepare the filling.

-Trim away any fat from the meat and cut tiny pieces, about 1/2 cm cubes.
-Peel onions, carrot and potatoes and cut these into fine dice.
+Step 2 – Make the Filling: Trim away any fat from the meat and cut tiny pieces, about ½ cm (2 inch) cubes.

-Divide the dough into eight even pieces.
+Step 3 – Roll and Shape the Pastry: Divide the dough into eight even pieces.
 Use your kitchen scales for accuracy, if you want.

 Don’t roll it any thinner because it could tear when you close it over the filling.